8 Best CS:GO Trading Sites: Ranked (2023)

 Not too many withdrawal options.

-Their site can be a bit slow to load at times.
+Their site can be a bit slow to load at times

 They don’t support all countries yet.

+LootBear is a great way to earn some extra money from the skins sitting in your inventory.
+It can act as a solid passive income source.
 You can also use them to buy or sell skins.
 However, they are far from the best in that regard.
 This is why I’ve decided to lower them on the list.

 8

-A photo of the SwapGG website.
+A photo of the BitSkins website

 Check out the website here.